Oma’s Pride Raw Mixes Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 The fourth ingredient is beef liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The fifth item is broccoli.
+The sixth ingredient includes broccoli.
 Broccoli is a healthy green vegetable and a member of the kale family.
 It’s notably rich in vitamin C and fiber and numerous other nutrients.

 Like other cruciferous vegetables, broccoli is believed to provide anti-cancer benefits.